mancuoj/garden/content/index.md

 Here are some places you may want to visit:

-- [Collection](https://garden.mancuoj.me/collection/) - Books, articles and so on
 - [TIL: Today I Learned](https://garden.mancuoj.me/TIL/) - Written in English
 - [Blog](https://garden.mancuoj.me/blog/) - Written in Chinese
 - [[2024 Flags]] - Hope I can succeed